Here is a complete list of Sagada’s tourist spots.

 Baguio to Sagada.
 First, ride either Victory Liner or North Genesis buses going to Baguio.
 Both have stations at Pasay and Cubao, Quezon City and both have hourly departures.
 Travel time takes around five to six hours and fare ranges from 450 pesos to 485 pesos.

 Upon reaching Baguio city, ride a taxi or Grab towards GL Trans station at Dangwa Terminal (back of Center Mall).
-GL Trans buses which are bound to or passes along Sagada depart by 6:30 am, 8:00 am, 9:00 am, 10:00 am, 11:00 am, and 1:00 pm.
+GL Trans buses that are bound to or passes along Sagada depart by 6:30 am, 8:00 am, 9:00 am, 10:00 am, 11:00 am, and 1:00 pm.
 Travel time is more or less six hours and the regular fare is 220.

 Bontoc to Sagada.
 If you are coming from Bontoc, there are jeeps there bound to Sagada.
 These are stationed in front of the Walter Clapp Hotel.
 A jeep departs once filled to capacity.
+Travel time takes less than an hour and fare is 45 pesos.

 Try Speaking Local Utterances